-Everything we’ve heard so far sounds super exciting.
-It’s confirmed that we’ll get to wield a lightsaber, and since this is from the Titanfall devs, we we’re fully expecting some joyfully fluid movement-based wall running.
+Everything we’ve heard so far sounds exciting.
+We’ll get to wield a lightsaber, and since this is from the Titanfall devs, we have already seen some joyfully fluid movement-based wall running.
 It won’t all be lightsabers and flips, though, as Force powers feature, too.
 From opening up new areas to flinging Stormtroopers about the place, you can get as creative as you like with your grasp of the Force.

 To keep the hype train rolling, we’re gathering everything we know so far about Star Wars Jedi: Fallen Order right here.
 From trailers and story information to the release date and gameplay details.
 Details are steadily rolling in, and we’ll update this article whenever anything new is revealed.
 So if it’s not here, it’s not anywhere.
 Read on all the details: